Homebrew (video games)

-Homebrew refers to video game software produced by hobbyists for proprietary video game consoles which are not intended to be user-programmable.
-The official documentation is often only available to licensed developers, and these systems may use storage formats that make distribution difficult, such as ROM cartridges or encrypted CD-ROMs.
-Many consoles have hardware restrictions to prevent unauthorized development.
+Homebrew, when used in the context of video games, refers to unofficial software produced by hobbyists for proprietary video game consoles, which are not intended to be user-programmable.
+The official documentation for many video game consoles is often only available to licensed developers, and these systems may use storage formats that make distribution difficult, such as ROM cartridges or encrypted CD-ROMs.
+Many consoles also have hardware restrictions to prevent unauthorized development.

+Targets for homebrew games are typically those which are no longer commercially relevant or produced and with simpler graphics and/or computational abilities, including (but not limited to) the Atari 2600, Nintendo Entertainment System, Game Boy, Genesis, Super Nintendo Entertainment System, PlayStation, Nintendo 64, Dreamcast, PlayStation 2, Xbox, Game Boy Advance, Nintendo DS, Xbox 360, Wii, PlayStation 3, Nintendo 3DS, PlayStation Vita, and Wii U, though homebrew for other, more recent consoles like the PlayStation 4 and Nintendo Switch have been released.
 Development can use unofficial, community maintained toolchains or official development kits such as Net Yaroze, Linux for PlayStation 2, or Microsoft XNA.
-Targets for homebrew games are typically those which are no longer commercially relevant or produced, and with simpler graphics and/or computational abilities, such as the Atari 2600, Nintendo Entertainment System, Wii, Nintendo 3DS, Wii U, Genesis, Dreamcast, Game Boy Advance, PlayStation, and PlayStation 2.

-Several groups within the homebrew community have created unofficial games and software for consoles, as well as circumventing the hardware and software restrictions imposed on them to allow for the use of homebrew.
+There are several groups within the hacking and homebrew community that are focused on circumventing the hardware and software restrictions imposed on them to allow for the use of homebrew, as well as creating software for consoles that are opened up for homebrew such as emulators.